 \subsection{Structure of the paper.}

-After briefly reviewing theory, terminology and notation in Section~\ref{sec:preliminaries}, we introduce the pivotal object of our approach in Section~\ref{sec:structure.tensor}: A valence three tensor field encoding all information about a superintegrable system, called the \emph{structure tensor}.
-Sections~\ref{sec:V} and~\ref{sec:K}, are devoted to the integrability conditions that superintegrability imposes on this tensor.
-Our first main statement is proven in Section~\ref{sec:variety}, namely that the classification space forms an algebraic variety.
-In Section~\ref{sec:R=const} we derive explicit algebraic equations for this variety on constant curvature spaces.
+After briefly reviewing theory, terminology and notation in Section~\ref{sec:preliminaries}, we introduce the pivotal object of our approach in Section~\ref{sec:T}: A valence three tensor field encoding all relevant information about a superintegrable system, called the \emph{structure tensor}.
+Sections~\ref{sec:V} and~\ref{sec:K} are devoted to the integrability conditions that superintegrability imposes on this tensor.
+Our first main statement is proven in Section~\ref{sec:variety}, namely that a properly defined classification space forms a quasi-projective variety.
+In Section~\ref{sec:R=const} we derive explicit algebraic equations for a related variety on constant curvature spaces.
 Finally, in Section~\ref{sec:examples} the known $n$-dimensional families of superintegrable systems on constant curvature spaces are reviewed from the point of view developed in this paper.